sindresorhus/decamelize/readme.md

 > Convert a camelized string into a lowercased one with a custom separator\
 > Example: `unicornRainbow` → `unicorn_rainbow`

+If you use this on untrusted user input, don't forget to limit the length to something reasonable.

 ## Install

 ```